carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 Debugging Information tests
 ---------------------------

-To run debugging information tests simply add the ``debuginfo-tests`` project to your ``LLVM_ENABLE_PROJECTS`` define on the cmake command-line.
+To run debugging information tests simply add the ``cross-project-tests`` project to your ``LLVM_ENABLE_PROJECTS`` define on the cmake command-line.